wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 X-Search-AppId     |    A GUID (hex only, no dashes)     |     An ID that uniquely identifies the client application.
 This can be Store ID for Apps.
 If one is not available, the ID may be user generated per-application.
 X-Search-ClientID     |     A GUID (hex only, no dashes)    |    An ID that uniquely identifies application instance per-installation.
 User-Agent     |     Application name    |     Application name is required and must be less than 255 characters.
-X-Search-PartnerEventID     |    A GUID (hex only, no dashes)     |     Azure Offer ID is a required parameter.

 ### <a name="InputParam">Input parameters</a>